Last updated: August 2026 · Shutdown date: May 15, 2026

-Roo Code is shutting down on May 15, 2026 — in four days from this post.
-The VS Code extension, Roo Code Cloud, and Roo Code Router are all being archived.
-The team is pivoting to Roomote, a cloud-based agent that operates outside the IDE entirely.
+Roo Code shut down on May 15, 2026.
+The VS Code extension, Roo Code Cloud, and Roo Code Router were all archived.
+The team pivoted to Roomote, a cloud-based agent that operates outside the IDE entirely.

-If you are a Roo Code user searching for what to do with your .roorules and .roo/rules/ configuration, this guide covers where that config goes, which tools can use it, and what to do before the cutoff.
+If you are a Roo Code user looking for what to do with your .roorules and .roo/rules/ configuration, this guide covers where that config goes, which tools can use it, and your migration options.

 On April 21, 2026, Roo Code CEO Matt Rubens announced the shutdown.
 The project had reached 3 million installs — a significant milestone — but the team decided to go all-in on a different model of AI-assisted development: cloud agents that take tasks end-to-end without requiring the developer to stay in the loop inside an editor.